gapotchenko/gnu-tk/README.md

 If you need to translate a file path from one format to another, you can use `gnu-tk path` command.
 In practice, this conversion is rarely necessary when using BusyBox toolkit, as most applications accept both path formats.
-One notable exception is `msiexec` (a Windows component) that requires file path arguments to contain backslashes as directory separators.
+A notable exception is `msiexec` (a Windows component) that requires file path arguments to contain backslashes as directory separators.
 This is where file path translation becomes handy, for example: